Egon370/kep-hack/README.md

 Move Changes
 ====
+- Leech Life has slightly more base power to bring it in line with other early game moves.
 - Twineedle has a high critical hit ratio effectively making it a Bug-type Karate Chop, and loses its poison chance as well.
 - Vicegrip is Bug type, giving its learners an early-game power boost.
 - Glare is Dragon type, reflecting its learners, and receives its accuracy buff from Generation VI.